 Supported in Office 2010 and 2013 – Word, Excel, PowerPoint, Outlook – on Windows 7 and 8+

 NOTE: The previous Office "Application Integrations" must be un-installed before ndOffice can be installed.
-Both programs cannot be installed together on the same machine.
+Both programs cannot be installed together on the same machine, even if they are installed under different user profiles.

 How do I use ndOffice?